This post may contain affiliate links. Please read my affiliate policy.

 An almond milk smoothie looks like a fancy café treat, but it comes together with just a few simple, everyday ingredients.
 Here’s what I use in my recipe:

 - Spinach: Gives you a boost of vitamins without changing the flavor.
 Look for bright green leaves with no slimy spots.
-Pre-washed bags are perfect for quick smoothies, but any fresh spinach works well.
+Pre-washed bags are perfect for quick smoothies, but you can also freeze spinach ahead of time for easy blending.

 - Strawberries: Sweet and vibrant, strawberries add bright flavor and natural sweetness.
 Frozen strawberries make the smoothie thicker and colder, but fresh berries work too.
 Look for deep red berries with no white shoulders.

 - Blueberries: Bring a juicy burst of sweetness and a boost of antioxidants.
 Frozen blueberries help keep the smoothie chilled, while fresh berries give a softer, juicier texture.
-Choose berries that are plump and deep purple.
+You can also prep ahead using frozen meal prep smoothie packs for quick, ready-to-blend smoothies anytime.

 - Banana: Adds natural sweetness and a creamy texture while giving you a little energy boost.
-If you’re using frozen bananas, you can check out my guide on how to freeze bananas.
+If you’re using frozen bananas, check out my guide on how to freeze bananas.

 Enter your info below and I’ll send it straight to your inbox to save for later.